GA-repos/Handling_Input_In_React/README.md

 Do the following refactor:

 1. We want to modify the state so that we have a skills array and a newSkills object that contains the value from the skills and level inputs.
 Instead of having the skill and level properties on their own, we want to store them inside of a newSkill object inside the state.
-To do this, lets create two different hooks for the state, once for the skills array, and one for the newSkill object (i.e. [skills, setSkills] and also [newSkill, setNewSkill]).
+To do this, lets create two different hooks for the state, one for the skills array, and one for the newSkill object (i.e. [skills, setSkills] and also [newSkill, setNewSkill]).

 	> Hint: You will also need to update the `value` props of the inputs.